-This was Matt’s problem.
-When he first launched his coaching business, he started out with a bang!
+When he first launched his coaching business, he got off to a quick start.

-Matt found it easy to leverage his resume of past successes and strong corporate relationships to get deals and get paid well.
-He landed several great clients in his first month as a full-time consultant.
+Matt found it easy to leverage his past successes and strong corporate relationships to get great deals that paid well.
+As a result, he landed several prominent clients in his first month as a full-time consultant.

 Unfortunately, it was only a few sessions in that the cracks started to show.